Value functions in DOCX templates

 Note

-All values in double quotes are recognised as strings.
+All values in double quotes are recognized as strings.
 If you want to map numbers, you don’t need to use double quotes in the condition.

 regex